Southeastern Massachusetts: Characteristics

-Taunton, Brockton, Fall River, and New Bedford are the largest cities in Southeastern Massachusetts and are close to one another in size.
+Brockton, Taunton, Fall River, and New Bedford are the largest cities in Southeastern Massachusetts and are close to one another in size.
 All four have a strong Portuguese presence.
 In 2000, 43.9% of Fall River residents identified as being of Portuguese heritage.
 This is the highest percentage of Portuguese Americans in the country.
 Most of the population claims to be of Azorean origin, many from São Miguel Island.
 There are smaller, but significant presences of other Portuguese-speaking communities, such as other Azorean Islanders, Portuguese from mainland Portugal, Madeirans, Cape Verdeans, Brazilians, and Angolans.
 In 2000 New Bedford had the second highest percentage of Portuguese Americans with 38.6% of residents reporting that ancestry.
 New Bedford is also 8.0% Cape Verdean, 4.39% African American and 7.1% Puerto Rican, and 3% were other Hispanics, In 2000 it was 75% White alone.

 Like most of the state, Southeastern Massachusetts is ethnically, racially, linguistically, and religiously diverse.
 However, Portuguese-speakers are especially well represented in this area (especially Bristol County) due to a pattern of immigration that began in the 19th century and was tied to the whaling industry.
 Today, many people in Southeastern Massachusetts, most notability Bristol County, trace their ancestry to mainland Portugal and the Azores.
-Quincy, Milton, and Randolph are all in Norfolk County and are included in the Southeastern Massachusetts definition; they are populated by Irish Americans, British Americans, African Americans, Asian Americans, Arab Americans and Latin Americans.
-Irish Americans dominate Norfolk County, Bristol County and Plymouth County which has been known as the "Irish Riviera".
-Cape Verdean Americans, Brazilian Americans, Angolan Americans, African Americans, Arab Americans, Irish Americans, British Americans, Portuguese Americans, Asian Americans, Latin Americans, Spanish Americans, Chinese Americans, Russian Americans, Turkish Americans, German Americans, Polish Americans, Swedish Americans, French Americans, Lebanese Americans, Italian Americans, and Greek Americans preside over Brockton, Taunton, Fall River and New Bedford.
+Irish Americans dominate Bristol County and Plymouth County which has been known as the "Irish Riviera".
+Cape Verdean Americans, Brazilian Americans, Angolan Americans, African Americans, Arab Americans, Irish Americans, British Americans, Scottish Americans, Portuguese Americans, Asian Americans, Latin Americans, Spanish Americans, Chinese Americans, Japanese Americans, Russian Americans, Turkish Americans, German Americans, Polish Americans, Swedish Americans, French Americans, Lebanese Americans, Italian Americans, and Greek Americans preside over Brockton, Taunton, Fall River and New Bedford.